WCLG-FM: Programming

 Weekdays used to begin with the nationally syndicated Lex and Terry Morning Show.
 In late 2016, the station began its own weekday morning show called "It's Better Than Your Morning Show Show".
 The station also has a news department which prepares and broadcasts local news reports on weekdays.
 The rest of the day was filled with local WCLG DJs Marshall, and Jeff Miller, respectively.
 The station previously aired "The CLG Punk and Ska Show" on Tuesday Nights, featuring local and national punk and ska artists and bands.
 The show ended on April 15, 2014.

 On weekends, WCLG-FM once featured local DJs Whalen, Chuck, Chris, Zee Marie and Jeff Jasper.
-Weekend programs on WCLG-FM consist of "CLG Homegrown", featuring unsigned local artists and the nationally syndicated "HardDrive with Lou Brutus".
+Weekend programs on WCLG-FM consist of "CLG Homegrown", featuring unsigned local artists; and the nationally syndicated shows "HardDrive with Lou Brutus" and "Floydian Slip" with Craig Bailey, devoted to the band Pink Floyd.

 As of Summer 2020, the CLG lineup includes the CLG Morning Show with Marshall and Dave, the CLG Workforce with Ashley, Afternoon Chaos with Chris Chaos, and Dave Sweitzer, your Nighttime Rocker.